For Brokers

 • Yes.
 AI hallucinations are covered under the Generative AI Errors insuring agreement, which responds when a generative AI system the insured has deployed produces a false or misleading output and a third party suffers financial loss relying on it.

 "AI hallucination" is the common name for this failure mode.
-On the Testudo form it is one of five insuring agreements, alongside IP Infringement and Personal Injury, Unauthorized Data Disclosure, Bodily Injury, and Property Damage.
+On the Testudo form it is one of six insuring agreements, alongside IP Infringement and Personal Injury, Unauthorized Data Disclosure, Bodily Injury, Property Damage, and AI Regulatory Proceedings.

 • Cyber insurance may include a narrow section covering media liability.
 Testudo's IP Infringement and Personal Injury agreement responds to copyright, trademark, libel, and slander from a generative AI output in one trigger.
 Cyber wordings vary widely, and in our view that coverage is rarely sufficient for an AI-deployer policyholder, because cyber forms were written for network and data-breach events, not for Gen AI output liability.

-Where the client already has the coverage under another policy, we can write Testudo on a modular basis, dropping the agreements that duplicate what's already placed and pricing to what's left.
+Where the client already has the coverage under another policy, we can write this policy on a modular basis so only the coverage required needs to be purchased.

 • No. We exclude cyber-attacks.